5hivams/ionic2_json_schema_form/README.md

 $ npm install ionic-json-schema-form --save
 ```

-and then from your Angular `AppModule`:
+and then from your IONIC `AppModule`:

 ```typescript